 To learn more about the array of schools in the family health specialization which provide distance-based coursework, visit the online FNP programs page.

 Neonatal nurse practitioners (NNPs) work in hospital intensive care units for newborns and help safeguard life from the very beginning.
-According to the AANP (July 2016), only 1.7 percent of NPs work in neonatal care, but they typically have more years of practice than many other NP professionals—an average of 16 years—indicating that there’s higher job retention and perhaps job satisfaction within this subspecialty.
+They typically have more years of practice than many other NP professionals—an average of 16 years—indicating that there’s higher job retention and perhaps job satisfaction within this subspecialty.
 These nurse specialists are typically certified through the National Certification Corporation (NCC) after successfully passing an exam.

 In these programs, aspiring NNPs can expect to have coursework in: